erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 The bigger issue for construction sites will most likely be the need for the tendon's winches to be placed around the workspace of the system.
 This means that tendons would be required to cross large areas of the construction site, which again would pose significant challenges with regard to collisions, setup costs as well as worker safety.

 ![Experiments with dampening a parallel tendon platform using reaction wheels [@WeberActiveVibrationCanceling2014].
 The left example is not using the reaction wheels.
-On the right, one can see them being used and rotating at the top of the platform.](./figures/reaction-wheel-tendon-gangloff.gif){ #fig:reaction-wheel-tendon }
+On the right, one can see them being used and rotating at the top of the platform.](./figures/reaction-wheel-tendon-gangloff.gif){ #fig:reaction-wheel-tendon short-caption="Parallel tendon plattform damplened with reaction wheels"}

 Drones are the only system on a construction site with a workspace larger than cranes.
 They are therefore seeing use as an inspection, surveying and monitoring tool.